ianyu93/datahour-gen-ai-nlp-chaining/README.md

 - [Docker Tutorial for Beginners](https://youtu.be/fqMOX6JJhGo?si=8f2f2e9f9f9f4f9f)

 ## GitHub Actions and Workflows
 In this repository, we have just one GitHub Action workflow.
 It is located in `.github/workflows/requirements.yml`.
-It is a workflow that would export Python dependencies to a `requirements.txt` via Poetry, as this repository uses Poetry for dependency management.
+It is a workflow that would export Python dependencies to a `requirements.txt` via [Poetry](https://python-poetry.org/), as this repository uses Poetry for dependency management.
 It is also required for Streamlit Cloud to deploy the app.
+We export `requirements.txt` with an `--with dev` option to include dev dependencies for Codespace, but this is not needed for production.

 It is tied to the concept of Continuous Integration and Continuous Deployment (CI/CD).
 CI/CD is a DevOps practice that allows for the automation of the build, testing, and deployment of software.
 You can learn more about CI/CD [here](https://www.atlassian.com/continuous-delivery/principles/continuous-integration-vs-delivery-vs-deployment), or watch this YouTube video: [The IDEAL & Practical CI / CD Pipeline - Concepts Overview](https://youtu.be/OPwU3UWCxhw?si=wHCH0uNgoWNWedrm).

-Due to time constraint, this repository doesn't include commoon workflows, but some of the things you'd want to think about include:
+Due to time constraints, this repository doesn't include common workflows, but some of the things you'd want to think about include:
 - Linting
 - Testing
 - Deployment